Access Request System Redesign

 Now let’s start with Requestor users.
 We interviewed 7 users from various backgrounds, from interns to plant managers, observing how users do their daily tasks, identifying needs and pains.

-A snapshot of the user interview process.
+A snapshot of the user interview process. [fig 4] A snapshot of the user interview process.

 Use Cases